-- Minimising the impact on the operation of the existing network - · Access via long-distance corridors such as motorways, and; - Proximity and access to key venues a maximum journey time of 30-minutes by shuttle bus between the P&R site and the event venue.
+- · Minimising the impact on the operation of the existing network - Access via long-distance corridors such as motorways, and; - Proximity and access to key venues a maximum journey time of 30-minutes by shuttle bus between the P&R site and the event venue.

-The number of P&R sites provided will depend on the demand for each venue, capacity at each site and we will aim to meet 85% of demand.
+The number of P&R sites provided will depend on the demand for each venue and capacity at each site.
+However, where the P&R capacity is lower than the demand, the total number of P&R sites will increase to meet the demand where feasible.

-Each P&R site will serve one competition venue, equally, the same P&R site will be used to serve multiple events if the gaps between sessions are longer.
+Each P&R site will serve one competition venue and, in some cases, where venues will host multiple sessions in a single day, additional P&R sites will operate in the gap between competition sessions to serve the later arrival of spectators.
+Equally, the same P&R site will be used to serve multiple events if the gaps between sessions are longer.